 There is a 10 step system to create any habit covered in the second half of this post.
 Before we look into how to form a habit with the 10 step system, it is important to understand why habits fail and the elements required to make it work.
 When people want to bring about a change in their life, they make new goals instead of learning how to form a habit.
 This is why most people fail.

 When we want to change, we often seek a result by forming goals.
 Though they give us direction, focusing on goals and chasing after the end result often leads to failure.

 Goals do not help most people stay consistent.
 Most people work on their goals only when they feel like it.
 People with fitness goals, struggle to work out consistently because of this.
 2

 Goals have a deadline.
-When we don’t see the exact results we want before the deadline, it will makes us feel like a failure, even if we have come a long way from where we were when we started.
+When we don’t see the exact results we want before the deadline, it will make us feel like a failure, even if we have come a long way from where we were when we started.

 Goals fail to bring lasting change.
 People develop the habit of running in the morning with a goal to run a marathon.
 Once they complete the marathon, they return to their old lifestyle.

 Instead of working on goals, work on building your identity instead.
 This means instead of focusing on achieving the result you desire, you focus on building the identity of the person who will be able to achieve the results you desire.
 If you focus on developing the identity of someone who works out regularly first, you will not care about results and will focus only on not missing your workout schedule.
 If you never miss a workout, you are going to get into the best possible shape.
 There is no doubt about it.

 When you focus on your goals, you are putting off your happiness until the milestone is achieved.
 But when you focus on creating your identity, you will have a sense of accomplishment every time the daily habit is completed.